dockersamples/docker-fifth-birthday/mta-java.md

 To get a separation of the new client from the existing client and server, you will deploy the React client in a separate container.

 To get ready, stop and remove the running container, and then change the directory from movieplex7 to the root of the project.
+Due to a quirk in how React is built, and the base url of the Play with Docker lab, before you build the React client you need to run a script to inject the host URL into the Dockerfile:

 ```
 docker container stop movieplex7
 docker container rm movieplex7
 cd ..
 more react-client/Dockerfile

+./add_ee_pwd_host.sh
 ```

 React uses Node.js to build a static site for the interface.
 The Dockerfile is much simpler than the one for the movieplex7 app, using a single-stage build.
 When it runs, it will start a simple Node server that serves the React pages, and exposes them on port 3000.
 We’ll deploy it in the next section.